 It’s all terribly promising, a woman convincingly gutted by grief, looking for answers so fervently she starts seeing things, discovering the end result of such torment in Elenor (Lemon), the wife of the understanding but leery John (Sacks).

 People see a child in the road in dark, fear they’ve hit it or swerve to avoid it, and bad things happen.
-They’ve been happening for years.
+They’ve been seeing this happen for years.

 Director Justin McMillan doesn’t over-explain who all the players are in this puzzle, but we can pick up on the disparate threads — flashbacks showing the killer’s connection to the community, assorted children, some more logical a part of the plot than others.